JKBurrows/JKBurrows.github.io/_posts/2020-11-12-ST558-Reflection.md

 ### What are your current thoughts in terms of using R for data science - do you think you'll continue to use R going forward?
 Why or why not?

 I think that R is straightforward once you know how to use it.
 Also, I’m impressed by the wide variety of packages that are available.
 Often there is more than one package for a given subject, so there is usually more than one way to complete a task.
 In addition to packages, there are lots of helpful blog posts and many free textbooks available online.
-These make it easier to learn new data science subjects.
+These make it possible to use R to learn new data science subjects.

 I think that, if I do a data science project in my spare time, I will use R. If I get a job in the field, though, who knows what language they will want me to use.